The Linguistics Department and the University of Washington offer many resources for undergraduates engaging in research.

 Research Help and Advising

-Katie is available to help you on the path to research opportunities and beyond.
-She is prepared to answer your questions and help guide you through the process from getting involved with a research project to presenting research that you have completed.
-As undergraduate adviser, she can advise you on aspects of the research from giving tips on how to communicate with faculty to recommending workshops and explaining policies.
-Take full advantage of what your adviser has to offer; do not hesitate to make an appointment or stop by during Katie's drop-in hours, posted on the Linguistics Undergraduate Advising Home Page
+The Linguistics Undergraduate Adviser is available to help you on the path to research opportunities and beyond.
+They are prepared to answer your questions and help guide you through the process from getting involved with a research project to presenting research that you have completed.
+The adviser can advise you on aspects of the research from giving tips on how to communicate with faculty to recommending workshops and explaining policies.
+Take full advantage of what your adviser has to offer; do not hesitate to make an appointment or stop by during drop-in hours, posted on the Linguistics Undergraduate Advising Home Page

 The Undergraduate Research Center (URP)